-In $\jointSemi$, $\Pone$, $\Ptwo$ non-collaboratively compute A-clusters of their samples, which they need to, jointly, further cluster into B-clusters.
-Semantically, this means that they need to run $\mathsf{HCAlg}$, not starting at level $n$ (singletons) but instead at an intermediate level $i$, where each input A-cluster contains at least $t_1$ points.
-Our secure protocol $\hcluster$ can be used for this purpose, with one modification: At setup, the joint state of the parties must encode their individual A-clusters along with their pairwise linkages.
-Accordingly, sub-protocol $\hcluster.\setup$ is modified in two ways: (1) Lines 3 and 11 now compute inter-cluster distances (of same-party pairs) using the specified linkage function; and (2) lines 2 and 12 are now used as a subroutine to compute all point distances across a given A-cluster pair, over which inter-cluster linkages (of cross-party pairs) are evaluated using our secure-comparison GC-protocol $\argMinSelect$.
-Note that the running time of our modified $\hcluster.\setup$ is $O(\lambda s^2)$, as $O(s^2)$ pairwise distances are computed across $O(s)$ A-cluster points.
+In $\jointSemi$, $\Pone$, $\Ptwo$ non-collaboratively compute A-clusters of their samples and then jointly merge them to B-clusters.
+Semantically, they run $\mathsf{HCAlg}$, not starting at level $n$ (singletons) but at an intermediate level $i$, where each input A-cluster contains at least $t_1$ points.
+Our $\hcluster$ can be employed, with one modification: At setup, the parties' joint state encodes their individual A-clusters and their pairwise linkages.
+Accordingly, sub-protocol $\hcluster.\setup$ is modified: (1) Lines 3 and 11 now compute inter-cluster distances (of same-party pairs), and (2) lines 2 and 12 are used as a subroutine to compute all point distances across a given A-cluster pair, over which inter-cluster linkages (of cross-party pairs) are evaluated with $\argMinSelect$.
+The running time of modified $\hcluster.\setup$ is $O(\lambda s^2)$, as $O(s^2)$ distances are computed across $O(s)$ A-cluster points.